 |Taoyuan||Yes||Taoyuan International Airpor||21|

-Taoyuan has the most popular airport in Taiwan, having over 30 million passengers per year.
+Taoyuan has the most popular airport in Taiwan, having more than 30 million passengers per year.

 It’s an ideal airport for landing in, especially if you want to reach cities along Taiwan’s west coast.

 You can also reach a good portion of Taoyuan by using a combination of their MRT system and bus.
-If you want to reach Taipei or New Taipei, you can take the Taoyuan MRT.
+If you want to reach Taipei or New Taipei, take the Taoyuan MRT.

 New Taipei and Taipei both offer the most convenient public transportation.
 Though, I said Taipei has 131 stations, many of which are in New Taipei.

-For places you can’t access with the metro, you can rent a YouBike or take a bus.
+For places you can’t access with the metro, rent a YouBike or take a bus.

 Kaohsiung has a light rail that’ll take you through a good portion of the city.